department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 <div class="va-introtext">

-If you’re the spouse of record (the legally recognized spouse) or a designated (legally chosen) family member of a Veteran who died, we may pay you a set amount for burial and funeral costs.
+If you’re the legally recognized spouse or a designated (legally chosen) family member of a Veteran who died, we may pay you a set amount for burial and funeral costs.
 This is called an allowance.
-You may also qualify for plot or burial allowances to help pay for the area of land used for the burial and other costs related to the burial.
-We may help with transportation costs as well.
+We may also help with transportation costs.
 Find out how to get allowances.

 </div>